 "This was the credit designation (CICP) I didn't know I needed.
 So much content packaged perfectly in the ICRM course.
 I feel so much more knowledgeable about international credit now and I am able to be an asset to current & future employers by possessing information & tools that others may not." - Territory Credit Manager, Excel Industries, Inc.

 "A 'must' course for a finance professional looking to gain International credit knowledge.
 Not only was the course content engaging and informative, the flexible course structure allowed students the opportunity to complete the materials within their own schedule limitations.
 Discussion questions and quizzes helped ensure the study material was understood, and the instructor was always eager to help." - Associate Manager, Credit & Collections, Parexel International LLC

 “Having employees who are professionally certified has increasingly become a symbol of quality that can provide companies with a competitive advantage.
 Give your company a competitive advantage and sign up for the International Credit & Risk Management course.” - FoodOne, Division of Seafax, Inc.

 “The CICP program offered by FCIB exceeded my expectation.
 It is very engaging and challenging.
 If you are interested in or currently managing international credit, the CICP program is an indispensable and invaluable program to add to your arsenal”. - BASF East Asia Regional Headquarters Ltd

-Withdrawal Policy: ICRM students that withdraw before the end of week four are eligible for 50% of their tuition fee to be applied to any FCIB event or education course; including, but not limited to a future ICRM course.
-This credit must be used within 12 months of the original course start date.
+ICRM students who withdraw before the end of week four are eligible for 50% of their tuition fee to be applied only to the next course session.

 Visit our frequently asked questions for answers to questions including login instructions, participation hours, course materials and CICP exam information.